bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/json_bad_parse.md

 ### Property names must be double-quoted strings

-You cannot use single-quotes around properties, like 'foo'.
+You cannot use single-quotes around properties, like ‘foo’.

     JSON.parse("{'foo': 1}");
     // SyntaxError: JSON.parse: expected property name or '}'
     // at line 1 column 2 of the JSON data

-Instead write "foo":
+Instead write “foo”:

     JSON.parse('{"foo": 1}');